 Isometric training means that muscles are contracted without changing their length.
-There is no movement in the area of training but the muscle is contracted through pushing or pulling (for example against a wall).
-It is only a change of the muscle tension.
-A couple of different physical therapies use these technique.
+There is no movement in the area of training, however, the muscle itself is contracted through pushing or pulling (for example against a wall).
+Only a change of muscle tension occurs.
+A couple of different physical therapies use this technique.

-Often only the own body weight is used, for example you can train the pectoral muscle by pushing your hands together in front of your chest.
+Commonly, only the own body weight is used to exercise.
+For example, you might train the pectoral muscle by pushing your hands together in front of your chest.

 You don’t need much time to perform those exercises;

 You don’t need any other things, such as weights.
 Only your own body has to be present;